anniezh12/hiring-engineers/answers.md

  ![virtual optical ](images/oracle-vm/vo-disk-start.png)

-7. Finally virtual box `test` was created with a welcome messages[Note: Since I was using Virtual Manager before creating this virtual box I didn't have to install `ubuntu` this time but I did install it when I first install virtual machine]
+7. Finally virtual box `test` was created with a welcome messages[Note: Since I was using Virtual Manager before creating this virtual box I didn't have to install `ubuntu` this time but I did install it when I first install virtual machine.]

  ![Welcome ](images/oracle-vm/welcome.png)